valpackett/443d/README.md

   hpkp: # Add the Public-Key-Pinning header
     seconds: 5184000 # max-age
     subdomains: true # includeSubdomains
-    additionalkeys: # You must have at least one hash of a backup key here!
+    backup_keys: # You must have at least one hash here!
       - aaaogjIWd0KuaCsQa9Zon7aTON0JapN1fonHra2bdGk=

 http: # 443d will serve non-TLS HTTP there (for debugging or to provide access through a Tor hidden service)